 We know every community is unique, and we are grateful to collaborate with many local and regional efforts across the state to address the prescription drug epidemic.
 Locals know best what is effective in their community and a one-size-fits-all approach isn’t the solution.
 While the map below identifies counties with existing coalitions, we know there is impactful work happening in all counties across the state, even if there’s not an established coalition.

 Technical and Grant Writing Assistance

 We know there’s a need for capacity building in local communities to help secure funding for prevention, harm reduction, treatment, recovery, and criminal justice/diversion programming.
 Through our grant writing assistance program, we help match your organization with established grant writers to support grant writing needs.
-This program is open to Colorado nonprofits, government entities, law enforcement, and public health entities working to address the prescription drug crisis on a local level.
-For more information about how the program works and to fill out a short application, please go to the program’s page.
+This program is open to Colorado nonprofits, government entities, law enforcement, and public health entities working to address the prescription drug crisis and substance use on a local level.
+For more information about how the program works, please go to the program’s page.

 Community Toolkits and Resources